*Warning: This article contains major spoilers for Bridgerton seasons 1, 2 and 3.*

 Luke Thompson as Benedict Bridgerton in Bridgerton Liam Daniel/Netflix

-Not yet, although we do know that Bridgerton season 4 will likely arrive on our screens in 2026.
+Not yet, but we do now know that Bridgerton season 4 has been confirmed for release in 2026.

 Production for season 4 is currently still underway but showrunner Jess Brownell previously explained that there was likely to be a two-year wait before the show returns.